abhishekagarwalnpl/QHAL-copy/specs/security.rst

 Should return values that have sufficiently coarse granularity to prevent any type of reverse-engineering of power models, components behaviour and number of users.
-This to reduce the likelihood of success of attacks of type 2.a A set of selected users (e.g. system maintainer) could be granted a finer grain visibility to these data.
-Additionally, research groups could be granted access to historical data for which users have been pre-approved public disclosure.
+This to reduce the likelihood of success of attacks of type 2.a A set of selected users (e.g. system maintainer) could be granted a finer visibility to these data.
+Additionally, research groups could be granted access to historical data for which users have been pre-approved for public disclosure.

 Guideline 1: prevention of denial of service
 --------------------------------------------